-To establish contact with all of the other participants, we organized a general informative meeting in every Sub-County in which officials, representatives, potential participants and anyone interested to learn more about the research were invited.
-These meetings occurred at the start of the first two fieldwork periods, and were designed to simultaneously inform a broader audience about the research and to alert potential participants, who were able to attend as part of a larger group of people as opposed to singling them out (Kohrt, Rai, and Maharjan 2015; World Health Organization 2007).
-This approach was necessary to avoid initiating or aggravating the stigmatization of specific target groups by exposing their history to their wider communities.
-The participants who were forcibly recruited wanted to shield their engagement with the LRA from their families to avoid compromising their marriage and/or protect their children born in captivity.
+To establish contact with all of the other participants, we organized a general informative meeting in every sub-county to which officials, representatives, potential participants and anyone interested to learn more about the research were invited.
+These meetings occurred at the start of the first two fieldwork periods, and were designed to simultaneously inform a broader audience about the research and to alert potential participants who were able to attend as part of a larger group of people, as opposed to singling them out (Kohrt, Rai, and Maharjan 2015; World Health Organization 2007).
+This approach was necessary to avoid initiating or aggravating stigmatization of specific target groups by exposing their histories to their wider communities.
+The participants who were forcibly recruited wanted to shield their engagement with the LRA from their families to avoid compromising their marriages and/or protect the children born to them in captivity.
 As our research shows, this was especially a concern for the mothers who participated in the research, since their experiences of being forcibly married and giving birth to children in captivity often complicated their post-conflict marital relationships (Apio 2016; Atim, Mazurana, and Marshak 2018; Kiconco 2015).
-Furthermore, participants’ choice to (at least partly) disclose or silence the context in which their children were born was framed within and repeatedly negotiated around various factors.
-These included the age of the child (i.e., an informal assessment of the child’s level of being ‘knowledgeable’/’clever’), the emotional impact of disclosure, the perceived stigmatization of the child leading to either wanting to frame the child’s experiences (e.g., by providing more explanation to the child why s/he was being stigmatized) or shielding the child from potential future stigmatization (e.g., by concealing or denying the context in which the child was born), the need for belonging and knowing one’s identity, and the lack of resources and support in the upbringing of children (e.g., land, school fees, caregivers).
+Furthermore, participants’ choices to (at least partly) disclose or silence the context in which their children were born was framed within and repeatedly negotiated around various factors.
+These included the age of the child (an informal assessment of the child’s level of being ‘knowledgeable’/’clever’), the emotional impact of disclosure, the perceived stigmatization of the child leading to either wanting to frame the child’s experiences (e.g., by explaining to the child why s/he was being stigmatized) or shielding the child from potential future stigmatization (e.g., by concealing or denying the context in which the child was born), the need for belonging and knowing one’s identity, and the lack of resources and support in the upbringing of children (e.g., land, school fees, caregivers).

-During the informative meetings at the Sub-Counties, a participant mobilizer was appointed who brokered the first contact between myself, my research assistants and potential participants living in their respective Sub-Counties.
-Two of these mobilizers were Parish Chiefs and one was a Local Council (LC) I. In addition, as experiences of being forcibly recruited are highly sensitive, to the point where some people had not disclosed their full histories to their families and communities, snowball sampling was used to get in contact with most of the mothers and fathers who became parents in captivity.
-Five of these participants (i.e., two men and one woman) were also referred by our mobilizers.
+During the informative meetings at the sub-counties, a participant mobilizer who brokered the first contact between myself, my research assistants and potential participants living in the respective sub-counties, was appointed.
+Two of these mobilizers were parish chiefs and one represented local council (LC) I. In addition, because experiences of being forcibly recruited are highly sensitive, to the point where some people had not disclosed their full histories to their families and communities, snowball sampling was used to contact most of the mothers and fathers who became parents in captivity.
+Five of these participants ( two men and one woman) were referred by our mobilizers.

 In a few instances it was also necessary to gain access at the family level.
-For example, after reaching the home of one of our fathers who was forcibly recruited and initiating a follow-up interview, he received a call from his brother asking us who we were and what we were doing at his home.
-In addition, we had to engage the family members (i.e., a mother and two husbands) of some of our participants, mostly the mothers, and explain why they were taking part in the interviews.
-In all of these instances, the research project was framed within the general research question without going into detail regarding the specific target group the participant in question fitted within, as this would minimize potential unwelcome social scrutiny (see supra).
+For example, after reaching the home of one of the fathers who was forcibly recruited and initiating a follow-up interview, he received a call from his brother who queried who we were and what we were doing at his home.
+We also had to engage with the family members (a mother and two husbands) of some of our participants, mostly the mothers, to explain why they were taking part in the interviews.
+In all of these instances, the research project was framed within the general research question without going into detail regarding the specific target group the participant in question fitted within, to minimize potential unwelcome social scrutiny (see supra).